Continuous Improvement Planning: A Key Step

 A3 Project Plan

-The continuous improvement planning process can play out in five minutes on the frontlines of the organisation, scrapped out on a piece of paper.
+The planning process can play out in five minutes on the frontlines of the organisation, scrapped out on a piece of paper.
 It can also play out over days and weeks in the boardroom, developing a strategic direction over the long term.
 The point is that having a documented direction, with clear next step(s) that describes what we want to achieve, by how much, by when, and by who provides something tangible and meaningful for people to work toward.

 Communication is key to executing on the plan